top of page

 • Computer hardware or software (must not exceed 10 percent of the total amount transferred to the child’s account that year).

-APPLYING & EXPECTED $ IF SELECTEDDO NOT DELAY IN APPLYING ON FEBRUARY 4.
-The first round closes mid-March!
-GO TO THIS TEFA LINK TO GET ON THE EMAIL LIST: https://educationfreedom.texas.gov/
+APPLYING & EXPECTED $ IF SELECTED: TEFA LINK TO ITS EMAIL LIST: https://educationfreedom.texas.gov/

 • Private school students: Approximately $10,800 (full tuition at PCCS can be covered easily)